InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL DRAFT.md

 This object is the bid response object under the `Openrtb` root.
 Its `id` attribute is a reflection of the bid request ID.
 The `bidid` attribute is an optional response tracking ID for bidders.
 If specified, it will be available for use in substitution macros placed in markup and notification URLs.
 At least one `Seatbid` object is required, which contains at least one `Bid` for an item.
 Other attributes are optional.

-To express a "no-bid", the most compact option is simply to return an empty response with HTTP 204.
+To express a “no-bid”, the most compact option is simply to return an empty response with HTTP 204.
 However, if the bidder wishes to convey a reason for not bidding, a `Response` object can be returned with just a reason code in the `nbr` attribute.

 <table>
   <tr>